 The typical asking rate per listing is in the $30's per square foot per year.
-The Fairfax submarket is going through a a rise in rates.
-In the last 3 months, the median rate went up $1 per sqft per year.
-That's a 3% rise in rent.
+The Fairfax region is seeing a a rise in rates.
+In the last 3 months, the median rate increased $1 per sqft per year.
+That's a 4% rise in rent.

-Compared to the rest of the Washington D.C. market, the Fairfax submarket has lower rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Fairfax submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 16 listings have been made available, which means leases might be leasing quickly.
-You'll want to be prepared to tour spaces as quick as possible.
+In the last 90 days, 31 listings have been made available, which means office spaces are probably going fast.
+You'll want to be prepared to make an offer immediately.
+About 194% of the office spaces in the Fairfax are subleases, so you might be able to snag a great spot on a short term.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,300 sqft.
-Most buildings in this area are approximately 5 floors.
+The standard measurement for office space in this area is around 1,230 sqft.
+Most properties in this area are approximately 3 stories.
 Most buildings in this market were built in 1985 and are Class B.